-It is most likely that you’ve seen these long-legged, flying insects that seem like giant mosquitoes in the house, yard, or garden.
-These giant mosquitoes are often seen inside the house and have unusual flying behaviors, such as slamming and bouncing against ceilings and walls.
-Outside the house, they are frequently found in huge groups.
-Some people may already be aware that they are not giant mosquitoes but instead believe they are mosquito eaters.
+It is most likely that you’ve seen these long-legged, flying insects that seem like giant mosquitoes around your property.
+They are often seen inside the house and have unusual flying behaviors.
+Little did you know that these insects are sometimes referred to as mosquito eaters.

-What are mosquito eaters?
-Crane flies are commonly referred to as mosquito eaters, due to a belief that they prey on mosquitoes.
-Because of that, crane flies also got a nickname called “mosquito hawks.”
-They have long legs, wings and are larger than mosquitoes.
-The common crane fly size is around 1 to 1.5 inches long.
-Adult crane flies can grow up to 3 inches in length.
+What exactly are mosquito eaters?
+Crane flies are commonly referred to as mosquito eaters, due to the misconception that they prey on mosquitoes.
+Because of that, crane flies are also referred to as “mosquito hawks.”
+They may become garden or yard pests if infestations are severe.

 Why Are They Called Mosquito Eaters?

 Crane flies were given the label mosquito eaters because they resemble huge mosquitoes, and it was long thought that they preyed on mosquitoes.
-There are studies suggesting that some crane flies have been found to feed on mosquito larvae; however, this is extremely rare.
-In general, even though they are called mosquito eaters, crane flies don’t actually eat mosquitoes.
+Although crane flies have been found to feed on mosquito larvae, this is extremely rare.
+Moreover, even though they are called mosquito eaters, crane flies don’t actually eat mosquitoes.

 Related: What Looks Like a Mosquito but Is Not a Mosquito? | Information and Facts